lxqt/lxqt.github.io/_posts/2025-04-17-pavucontrol-qt-2.2.0.md

 categories: release
 ---

-The LXQt team is proud to announce the release of pavucontrol-qt 2.0.0.
+The LXQt team announces the release of pavucontrol-qt 2.0.0.
 The release can be downloaded from [Github](https://github.com/lxqt/pavucontrol-qt/releases).

 Main changes: